dai-shi/waku/README.md

 ## Roadmap

-Waku is in active development and we're seeking additional contributors.
+Waku is in active development and we’re seeking additional contributors.
 Check out our [roadmap](https://github.com/dai-shi/waku/issues/24) for more information.